Linzee/tmsei_thesis/docs/index.md

 ## Full text of thesis

-I finished this work in may of 2018 but some minor fixes may still appear.
-Therefore the latest version of full text is always available at [GitHub](https://github.com/Linzee/tmsei_thesis/raw/master/fi-pdflatex.pdf).
+I finished this work in may of 2018 and it is submitted in [IS MUNI](https://is.muni.cz/th/l5dzj).
+Some minor fixes may appear therefore the latest version of text is always available at [GitHub](https://github.com/Linzee/tmsei_thesis/raw/master/fi-pdflatex.pdf).

 ## Interactive environment